 “Shut up, fuck.”

 Dave just grins, pleased to be on the giving end for once.
 Mary smiles and comes over to sit with me.
 Robby is left standing there.
-We all worry he may be so pissed he won’t bring out a joint.
+We all worry he may be so pissed he will not bring out a joint.
 He glares, and then sits in the window.
 He lights his joint and gives the impression he could give a fuck for what we think.
 Mary seldom smokes, so I decide to pass up the afternoon high.
-We’re talking about school and how lame sports are.
-Later, Robby takes me outside and asks what I think I’m doing.
+We are talking about school and how lame sports are.
+Later, Robby takes me outside and asks what I think I am doing.

 “What?
 Just by talking with Mary?”